dwkennedy/ballooning/config tools/README.md

 This is a python program to send programming sequences over a serial port to the device

-requirement: pip install pyserial
+to install dependency: pip install pyserial

-Use a usb to 3.3V TTL FTDI serial cable like https://www.sparkfun.com/products/9717
+Use a usb to ***3.3V TTL*** FTDI serial cable like https://www.sparkfun.com/products/9717

 For example, if the FTDI serial device is connected to COM20: